m-labs/migen/doc/introduction.rst

 ===========================

  * Migen is available for the Anaconda Python distribution.
 The package can be found at at https://anaconda.org/m-labs/migen
- * Migen can be referenced in a requirements.txt file (used for ``pip install -r requirements.txt``) via ``-e git+http://github.com/m-labs/migen.git#egg=migen``.
+ * Migen can be referenced in a requirements.txt file (used for ``pip install -r requirements.txt``) via ``-e git+https://github.com/m-labs/migen.git#egg=migen``.
 See the pip documentation for more information.

 Feedback
 ********
-Feedback concerning Migen or this manual should be sent to the M-Labs developers' mailing list ``devel`` on lists.m-labs.hk.
+Feedback concerning Migen or this manual should be sent to the M-Labs forum at https://forum.m-labs.hk or in GitHub issues.